Javid Basharat: Ultimate Fighting Championship

 In his UFC debut, Basharat faced Trevin Jones at UFC Fight Night 203 on 11 March 2022.
 He won the bout via unanimous decision.

 Basharat faced Tony Gravely at UFC Fight Night 210 on 17 September 2022.
 He won the bout via unanimous decision.

 Basharat faced Mateus Mendonça at UFC Fight Night 217 on 14 January 2023.
 He won the bout via unanimous decision.

 Basharat was scheduled to face Victor Henry on 23 September 2023, at UFC Fight Night 228.
 However, Henry withdrew for unknown reasons and the bout was rescheduled for UFC 294 on 21 October 2023.
 The fight ended in no-contest after an unintentional groin kick by Basharat rendered Henry unable to continue.

 Basharat faced Aiemann Zahabi on 2 March 2024, at UFC Fight Night 238.
 He lost the bout by unanimous decision.

 Basharat was scheduled to face Chris Gutiérrez on 3 August 2024 at UFC on ABC 7.
 The bout was moved one week later to 10 August at UFC on ESPN 61.
 One week before the event, Basharat withdrew due to an injury and was replaced with promotional newcomer Quang Le.

 Basharat faced former LFA Bantamweight Champion Ricky Simón on 22 February 2025 at UFC Fight Night 252.
 He lost the fight by knockout in the first round.

+Basharat was scheduled to face Said Nurmagomedov on 7 February 2026 at UFC Fight Night 266.
+However, Nurmagomedov was forced to pull out due to visa issues and was replaced by promotional newcomer Gianni Vazquez on 2 days notice.
+At the weigh-ins, Vázquez weighed in at 141 pounds, five pounds over the bantamweight non-title fight limit, so he was fined 25 percent of his purse which went to Basharat.
+Basharat won the fight by unanimous decision.

+On February 10, 2026, it was reported that Basharat's contract expired with the promotion, following winning his most recent bout.

+Professional Fighters League

+On June 24, 2026, it was reported that Basharat has officially signed with the Professional Fighters League.

+Basharat made his PFL debut against Movsar Ibragimov on August 22, 2026, at PFL Tampa.
+He won the bout via unanimous decision.